Movement of Socialist Left

-The Movement of Socialist Left (Movimento de Esquerda Socialista, MES) was a Portuguese socialist party, founded shortly after the democratic Carnation Revolution.

-The party has its roots in a group of Progressive Christians and Radical Socialists that abandoned the Portuguese Democratic Movement/Democratic Electoral Commissions in 1970, still during the dictatorial regime led by Marcello Caetano.
-In 1974, the initial group was joined by a group dissidents from the Socialist Party.
+The Movement of Socialist Left (Movimento de Esquerda Socialista, MES) was a Portuguese socialist party, founded in February 1975, a few months after the April 25, 1974 democratic Carnation Revolution.
+The party had its roots in a group of Progressive Christians and Radical Socialists who abandoned the Portuguese Democratic Movement/Democratic Electoral Commissions (CDE) in 1970, during the dictatorial regime led by Marcello Caetano, as well as student leaders from the 1969 struggles in Coimbra, other students, and trade unionists.
+In 1974, the initial group was joined by a group of dissidents from the Socialist Party (PS).

-The party only participated in two elections, both parliamentary elections, in 1975 and 1976, gathering 1.0% and 0.6% in each election, respectively.
+Ideologically to the left of the Socialist Party and close to the French Socialist Unity Party (PSU), the Italian Lotta Continua, or the Chilean Revolutionary Left Movement (MIR), it advocated autonomism and councilism.
+The party only participated in two elections, both parliamentary elections, in 1975 and 1976, polling 1.0% and 0.6%, respectively.
+Despite its brief existence and weak electoral results, it had a disproportionate impact, as some MES leaders, having later transferred to the Socialist Party, played a leading role in Portuguese politics, holding various positions in Parliament, the Government, and the Presidency of the Republic.

 Among the Party's top figures were César Oliveira, Jorge Sampaio, João Cravinho, Ferro Rodrigues and Augusto Mateus.
 The majority of the Party's members would later join the Socialist Party, Jorge Sampaio would become the President of Portugal in 1996 and Ferro Rodrigues would become the leader of the Socialist Party and later Speaker of the Assembly of the Republic.

+Formation

+The MES represented the confluence of trade unionists, militants of progressive Catholicism, intellectuals from various sectors, and members of academic associations, some of whom had been collaborating prior to the Revolution.
+Many of the first militants of the MES had been involved in opposition struggles against the dictatorship, notably the movement that, in 1969, contested the elections for the National Assembly, under the banner of the Democratic Electoral Commission (CDE).
+The formation of the MES was announced by the "Declaration of the Socialist Left Movement - M.E.S", signed by Jorge Sampaio, Augusto Mateus, Alberto Martins, and Eduardo Ferro Rodrigues, among others.